 Field Education Requirements for Online Students

-Online students choosing to complete their Field Education requirements where they reside may do so by arranging for an internship experience close to them.
-Guidance for this is available in the Information and Internship Information and Registration Packet available on the Field Education course pages on http://ps.mrooms.net.
+Online students choosing to complete their Field Education requirements where they reside should first carefully read the Internship Application Packet.
 (Please note: Select states do not allow students to do their field education requirement without full state approval for the degree program.
-Students residing in the following states will need to complete their field education requirements while in residence at Phoenix Seminary: Delaware, Louisiana, Massachusetts, New Mexico, Ohio and West Virginia.
-Contact Dr. Chip Moody for further information: firstname.lastname@example.org.)
+Students residing in the following states will need to complete their field education requirements while in residence at Phoenix Seminary: Delaware, Louisiana, Massachusetts, New Mexico, Ohio and West Virginia.)
+For further information, contact the Director of Field Education, Dr. Chip Moody, at firstname.lastname@example.org.)

 Student Conduct Requirements for Online Students

 Student conduct requirements at Phoenix Seminary apply equally to resident and online students.
 Resident and online education students are required to know and follow the “Student Conduct Policy” located in the appendices of the Phoenix Seminary Student Handbook.